Linaro/squad/doc/intro.rst

 Metrics must be posted as JSON, encoded in UTF-8.
 The JSON data must be a hash (an object, strictly speaking).
 Metric names go in the keys, and values must be either a single number, or an array of numbers.
-In the case of an array of numbers, then their mean will be used as the metric result; the whole set of results will be used where applicable, e.g. to display ranges.
+In the case of an array of numbers, then their mean [or average? elaborate] will be used as the metric result; the whole set of results will be used where applicable, e.g. to display ranges.